 …and test it out with your brand graphics *text on screen: “if the option to download a trial version is available” before you commit and buy your font license.

 So you’ve picked your brand fonts and brand colors, your next step would be to make your logo.

 Canva has free template or logo pre-set designs to use on their website.

 But using a pre-set design does run the risk of your logo having similar-looking ones from other brands who chose the same Canva pre-set.

 If you don’t know where to start, Looka’s website will ask you to type in your brand name and what the nature of your business is.

 It will then show you different logos of different styles and make you select which ones you like the most.

-Then it lets you pick a color you like, add your slogan, and will then ask you what symbols related to your industry you’d like added to your logo.
+Then it lets you pick a color you like, add your slogan, and will then ask you what symbol or icon related to your industry you’d like added to your logo.

 After that, its AI will generate a logo from your information.

 Looka generates logos for free and will only require you to pay if you choose to download and use the logo you generated.